thewizardplusplus/go-crawler/README.md

 	// Unordered output:
 	// have got the link "http://example.com/1" from the page "http://example.com"
 	// have got the link "http://example.com/2" from the page "http://example.com"
-	// have got the link "http://example.com/common" from the page "http://example.com"
-	// have got the link "http://example.com/common" from the page "http://example.com/1"
-	// have got the link "http://example.com/common" from the page "http://example.com/2"
 	// have got the link "https://golang.org/" from the page "http://example.com" }
 ```